 You can manually increment or decrement the zoom level to your desired value.

-- Toggle on highlight on the top header bar.
+- Toggle on highlighting on the top header bar.

 You can mark specific components in the page.
 The marks are visible for both agents and customers for a few minutes or until the agent toggles it off.
 It also disappears when the customer moves away from the page.